captn-nick/MSFS-Mod-Selector/README.md

 * ```Country.IRL=Ireland / N. Ireland```: for the entire island, not just the Republic of Ireland
 * ```Country.IRN=Iran```: official prefix “Islamic Republic of” omitted
 * (```Country.VAT=Holy See```: removed because really Vatican City is part of Rome, Italy)
+* ...and several more.

-As written above, you are free to completely change these definitions to your liking.
+As written above, you are free to completely change any of these definitions to your liking.

 However, for a possible future online central repository, we plan to restrict interpretation to these canonical definitions.